MengyuanChen21/Awesome-Evidential-Deep-Learning/README.md

 # Awesome Evidential Deep Learning
 A curated publication list on evidential deep learning.

-This repository was built to facilitate navigating the mainstream on **evidential deep learning***.
+This repository is designed to help researchers and enthusiasts explore the latest advancements and mainstream developments in **evidential deep learning**.

+Feel free to reach out and share the latest relevant work in the field of EDL to help further enrich this repository.

-*Last updated: 2024/08*
+*Last updated: 2025/01*

 ## Table of Contents
 - [Surveys](#surveys)